-The Anaphylaxis Campaign has launched a new awareness programme called Anaphylaxis Information Matters – AIM – to drive greater awareness of the risks associated with severe allergies, which can lead to anaphylaxis and death.
-In parallel, NICE is launching its new Anaphylaxis and Food Allergy Quality Standards (QS), designed to improve outcomes for people with severe allergies and at risk of anaphylaxis.
+The Anaphylaxis Information Matters Campaigns- AIM – seeks to drive greater awareness of the risks associated with severe allergies, which can lead to anaphylaxis and death.

 Currently one in three of the UK population, or 21 million people, live with an allergy of some form and this number is increasing at an alarming rate.
 Up to 7 million have allergy severe enough to require specialist allergy care.
 Despite this, allergy services in the UK are massively underfunded, with a wide gap between patient need and service provision.
 In the NHS, there is an insufficient level of expertise in allergy, with very few specialists to treat patients, just 30 UK specialists equating to one specialist per 700,000 patients.